How to clear Mac clipboard (More ways than you might think)

 You can use this to help you remember what you’ve copied in the future.
 It’s not exactly the same as simply viewing your copy history, but it is a way to keep a manual record.
 You’ll just have to remember to do it when you want to save a valuable piece of information that you might want to use again at another time.

-However, it’s still better to use the Paste app for iPhone we’ve mentioned before.
+However, it’s still better to use the Paste app for the iPhone I’ve mentioned before.
 It allows you to paste multiple items in the order you choose and sync them across all devices.

 Just like with your Mac, you may want to get rid of your passwords, banking info, and other sensitive data in your iPhone clipboard.
 To do that, follow these steps: